 History of the Caneille Regional Development Fund

-Working in collaboration with a pastor and his wife who live and work in Caneille, CRDF was able to found Lekol de la Grace de Caneille in September 2006 – just 6 months after CRDF was created.
+Working in collaboration on-the-ground partners who live and work in Caneille, CRDF was able to found L’ecole la Grace de Caneille in September 2006 – just 6 months after CRDF was created.
 This primary school welcomed over 120 students in Grades 1-3 to receive tuition-free education; many for the first time in their lives.

 The daily operations of the school are supported primarily by our CORE Support Team – individuals who commit to a 12-month subscription of support of $30/month.
 If you are looking for a way to make your donation dollars make an immediate impact, consider joining the team today!